How to Do Payroll in Michigan—Step-by-Step Instructions

 You have three options:

-- You can do payroll yourself, which is the most time-consuming of the three options, with the highest possibility of payroll errors.
+- You can do payroll yourself.
+This is the most time-consuming of the three options, with the highest possibility of payroll errors—but it can help lower costs if done right.

 - Set up an Excel payroll template.
 Using a template is still a manual process (albeit less so than by hand); however, it does provide you with more structure that will limit common payroll errors.

 The best time to collect payroll forms is during onboarding.
-Payroll forms include W-4, I-9, and direct deposit information.
-Michigan also requires you to submit MI W-4.
+These include the W-4 form, I-9 form, and direct deposit information—check our guide to learn what other payroll forms employers need.
+Michigan also requires you to submit MI-W4.
 This would be a perfect time to use your employee’s address to see which Michigan locality you are required to remit taxes to.

 - Use a paper time sheet.

-- Use free or low-cost time and attendance software.
+- Use free or low-cost software—check our best time and attendance software guide for options.

 - If using a payroll service, ask your payroll service to add on their time and attendance system.